-- Chick-fil-A’s famous chicken sandwich has 55 ingredients, including MSG, artificial colors Yellow 5 and Blue 1, Sodium Aluminum Phosphate, Potassium Iodate, and Dimethylpolysiloxane.
+- Chick-fil-A’s famous chicken sandwich has 55 ingredients, including MSG, Sodium Aluminum Phosphate, Potassium Iodate, and Dimethylpolysiloxane.

 - These additives are linked to several health risks, and some are banned or heavily restricted in other countries.

 - Chick-fil-A has made some good progress in eliminating antibiotics, high fructose corn syrup, and TBHQ from their supply chain, but they still have a long way to go.

 - Chick-fil-A’s new Mac & Cheese is made primarily with “Pasteurized Processed Cheese Spread” – which is like that cheese in a can – and “Margarine”.

 - Food Babe investigates food brands and restaurants, revealing the truth about what is in their food.
 She has influenced how major food giants create their products, steering them towards more healthful policies.

 I had an early love affair with Chick-fil-A. While in college, I’d eat there at least 3 to 4 times a week, sometimes more.
 I’d pick up one of their sandwiches on my way back from the gym and thought they were healthy because they were only around 400 calories.
 If only I knew then what I do now.